-Section 3 in ACC Guidelines describes why risk assessment is important; the risks related to moving and handling; how to identify hazards in workplaces; workplace hazard management and risk controls; the risk assessment process, and the need for this to be done both initially and on an ongoing basis as the person's needs change.
+Section 3 in ACC, 2012 Moving and Handling People: The New Zealand Guidelines describes: why risk assessment is important; the risks related to moving and handling; how to identify hazards in workplaces; workplace hazard management and risk controls; the risk assessment process, and the need for this to be done both initially and on an ongoing basis as the person's needs change.

-An overview of the risk assessment process is provided on page 62, Figure 3.1 of the ACC Guidelines and describes the: person risk assessment, carer risk assessment, task risk assessment and environmental risk assessment.
+An overview of the risk assessment process is provided on page 62 Figure 3.1 of that document and describes the:

+- Person risk assessment

+- 2. Carer risk assessment

+- 3. Task risk assessment.

+- 4. Environmental risk assessment